rohanki/MeshCoreBot/README.md

 # MeshCoreBot
-A bot for MeshCore that responds to commands, notably ping
+A bot for MeshCore that responds to commands, notably ping.
+Can also gate incoming text messages (Private and Channel) to MQTT if enabled.,

 This is still very much a work in progress.
 For now, the applicaiton only works with a USB companion.
 Bluetooth support coming soon.